stefanopineda/Pico_temp_web_tm1637/README.md

-Much of the code is taken from https://projects.raspberrypi.org/en/projects/get-started-pico-w/5 for setting up the hosted html page. https://github.com/mcauser/micropython-tm1637 for the tm1637 interface. https://bytesnbits.co.uk/multi-thread-coding-on-the-raspberry-pi-pico-in-micropython/ for multithreading.
+Much of the code is taken from https://projects.raspberrypi.org/en/projects/get-started-pico-w/5 for setting up the hosted html page, https://github.com/mcauser/micropython-tm1637 for the tm1637 interface, and https://bytesnbits.co.uk/multi-thread-coding-on-the-raspberry-pi-pico-in-micropython/ for multithreading.